Ubspy/dotfiles/readme.md

 You need to change these values in both the gtk.css and the gtk-dark.css file.
 Also I intentionally left the last argument of `rbga` off, because you want to replace the color at whatever transparency.

 ### Get wireless working
-- Install `wireless_tools iw wpa_supplicant networkmanager` packages and enable the service by using the command `systemctl enable networkmanager.service`
+- Install `wpa_supplicant networkmanager nm-applet` packages and enable the service by using the command `systemctl enable networkmanager.service` and `systemctl enable wpa_supplicant.service`
-- Connect to a network using `nmtui`
+- You'll connect to networks using `nm-applet`

 ### Install AUR Packages
 - Install `git` package if you don't somehow already have it